top of page

 January 2025

 This was my very first version.
 It was heavily inspired by the Swiss Privacy Icons.
-But I wanted to make it more personal by naming "who handles your data" to increase trust.
-Plus I liked the simple overview with the easy access to the privacy notices of Blankpage and Wix.
+But I wanted to make it more personal by naming "who handles your data" to increase trust and provide a link directly to the Privacy Policies.
+I also liked the simple overview with the yellow buttons for easy access to the privacy notices of Blankpage and my hosting provider Wix.

 April 2025